emmanuelconstantino19/Fish-Fillet/README.md

-# FishFillet!
+# Fish-Fillet!

-FishFillet is a P2P fish eating game developed using python3.
+Fish-Fillet is a P2P fish eating game developed using python3.
 This game serves as our project for IT 238.

 ### Dependencies